ea-ae/humeum/README.md

 # Humeum

-Humeus is a webapp for retirement planning.
+Humeum is a webapp for retirement planning.

-* ASP.NET Core backend following Clean Architecture, CQRS, and (partially) domain-driven design.
+* ASP.NET Core backend following Clean Architecture (with a few specks of dirt), CQRS (with compromises), and (somewhat?) domain-driven design.
 * Backend developed with MediatR, EF Core, PostgreSQL, and Docker Compose.
 * Frontend developed with Webpack, React & React Router, ECharts, and TailwindCSS.